pmem/libpmemobj-cpp/utils/docker/images/README.md

 # Content

-Dockerfiles and scripts placed in this directory are indended to be used as developement process vehicles and part of continuous integration process.
+Dockerfiles and scripts placed in this directory are intended to be used as development process vehicles and part of continuous integration process.

-Images built out of those recipes may by used with docker or podman as developement environment.
+Images built out of those recipes may by used with docker or podman as development environment.
 Only those used on travis are fully tested on a daily basis.
 In case of any problem, patches and github issues are welcome.